Dynamic CRUD

 Where the data lives

-The addon's tables are physical tables in the host's database.
-Each table is namespaced by addon ID at schema or table-name level (configurable).
+The addon's tables are physical tables in the host's database, namespaced in the addon's schema (addon_<key>).
 Migrations are run inside a transaction; failed installs are rolled back atomically.

 The frontend half